 - Let’s say that a home is listed for $110,000 and that the bare bottom price the seller is willing to take to the home is $100,000

-- If the home buyer is getting a FHA loan, the maximum seller concession allowed if 6% of the purchase price
+- If the home buyer is getting an FHA loan, the maximum seller concession allowed if 6% of the purchase price

-- On this case scenario, lets say the home buyer is getting a FHA loan
+In this case scenario, let’s say the home buyer is getting an FHA loan.

 - This means that the net bottom price to the home seller is $100,000